 Categories

-Advent Benedictine Spirituality Divine Office Lectio Divina O Antiphons Uncategorized Vespers
+Advent Benedictine Spirituality Christ Divine Office Lectio Divina Liturgy O Antiphons O Oriens Scripture

 Today we sing the 5th O antiphon, O Oriens, O rising sun.
 On the darkest day of the year we’re called to sing out the glory of the eternal light.
 As we face challenging and uncertain times the liturgy offers us this: